 I soon discovered that there was a tried and proven treatment for all cancers which have spread within the abdomen: cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (HIPEC).
 I wasn't about to die because my insurer didn't want to pay for it.
 And so, I became the Insurance Warrior.

-Over the past five years, I have written and fought twenty-eight insurance appeals for the one curative treatment for appendix cancer -- cytoreductive surgery and heated intraperitoneal chemotherapy (HIPEC).
-In the process, I have accumulated file cabinets and flash drives full of science, proof, information about this unusual cancer, which is so often misdiagnosed, mistreated, and misunderstood.
+Over the past fourteen years, I have written and won over 214 insurance appeals for all manner of lifesaving treatments -- from organ transplants to brain surgery.
+However, my home issue will always be -- cytoreductive surgery and HIPEC.
+In the process, I have accumulated file cabinets full of science, proof, information about appendix cancer, which is so often misdiagnosed, mistreated, and misunderstood.

 Radiologists all over the United States consistently mis-read scans for appendix cancer.
 Women are misdiagnosed with ovarian cancer, men are misdiagnosed with hernias or gall bladder problems.
 We are told that there is "no evidence of disease" -- have a belly full of cancer.

 When I was finally able to switch from my HMO and start with a new radiologist, I put together a package to teach them about my disease, and about how to read my scans.
 I enclosed the visit report with my expert surgeon and my operative report.
 I also included articles by Dr. Sugarbaker appendix cancer in general and about CT scans and appendix cancer, and an email which I received in 2006 from George -- a radiologist who had appendix cancer.
 The email from George is particularly interesting to radiologists, as he is one of them.

 The new radiologists did a fairly good job of reading my scans.
 I have posted a copy of the package that I used to teach my radiologists, so that you can do the same.